 Thomas Kühne earned his Ph.D. from the University of Tübingen in 1992 and taught at the Universities of Konstanz, Tübingen and Weingarten in Germany thereafter.
 His initial scholarly work focused on political conflicts and consensus strategies in 19th and 20th century Germany.
 His dissertation on Prussian electoral politics in Imperial Germany (published 1994) won the German Bundestag Research Prize.
 Since then, Kühne has been especially interested in the history of war, genocide, and masculinities.
-His essay collection on the history of masculinities in modern Germany, Männergeschichte-Geschlechtergeschichte (Men’s History—Gender History, 1996) established this field in Central Europe and stimulated a broad range of innovative gender studies.
-From 1998 to 2001 he served as chair of the German Historical Peace Research Association, engaged in the new military history, and co-edited (with Benjamin Ziemann, University of Sheffield, U.K.) the volume Was ist Militärgeschichte?
+His essay collection on the history of masculinities in Germany, Männergeschichte-Geschlechtergeschichte (Men’s History—Gender History, 1996) helped establishing this field in Central Europe and stimulated a broad range of innovative gender studies.
+In the 1990s, he also contributed to a new military history in Germany and co-edited (with Benjamin Ziemann, University of Sheffield, U.K.) the volume Was ist Militärgeschichte?
 (What is Military History, 2000).
 Awarded major grants from the German Research Foundation, he completed his habilitation thesis at the University of Bielefeld in 2003.
 Accepting an invitation for a fellowship from the Institute of Advanced Study in Princeton, New Jersey, he came to the United States in 2003 and moved to Clark the year after.